vlaminck/nintendo-switch-screenshots/README.md

 ## Downloading

 Either clone this repository or download the latest [release](https://github.com/mrnohr/nintendo-switch-screenshots/releases).
-All you really need is the `screenshots.groovy` file.
+All you really need is the `screenshots.groovy`, `screenshots.properties`, and `twitter4j.properties` files.
 The `twitter4j.properties.example` file is a template that you can use when setting up twitter auth.

 ## Groovy